 Investments- All investments are stated at fair value, based upon the quoted market values of the underlying securities at the end of each period.
 The Agency invests in (or redeems from) the Thrift Savings Fund investment funds each business day.
 Purchases and sales of securities are recorded on a trade-date basis.
-Interest income is recorded on the accrual basis.
-Dividends are recorded on the ex-dividend date.
+Interest income is recorded on an accrual basis.
+Interest and dividends are recorded on the ex-dividend date.